mvolkmann/blog/src/python/python-compared-to-js.md

 In both cases, command-line arguments can be passed to the script.

+To make a Python source file directly executable in UNIX systems:

+- Add this as the first line: `#!/usr/bin/env python3`
+- Make the file executable by entering `chmod a+x {file-name}.py`
+- To run it from a terminal, enter `./{file-name}.py`

 ## Getting Help

 In Python, enter the `python` command to start the REPL and enter `help`.